Experimentally accessible measurement of irreversibility in stochastic systems by categorizing single-molecule displacements: Measuring irreversibility

 \subsection{Local dissipation}

 Let us now focus on the case where we have a single boundary at $k$ as in Fig.~\ref{fig: fig1}(a).
-Disregarding the length of the displacements, the probability of a displacement crossing the boundary [defined in Eq.~\eqref{eq: pCrossR}], provides an alternative measurement of irreversibility
+Disregarding the length of the displacements, the probability of a displacement crossing the boundary [defined in Eq.~\eqref{eq: pCrossR}], provides an alternative measurement of irreversibility.
+For a steady state, it reads

+while the definition for the time-dependent case is discussed in Appendix~\ref{app: td}.
 Since it disregards the length of the displacements, this measure is coarser compared to the one defined in Eq.~\eqref{eq: dklndef}.
 As a consequence, it is easier to estimate from experimental data, but it captures less irreversibility, since $ \Sigma_{\Delta t}^{trans}(k) \leq \Sigma_{\Delta t}(\mathcal{C}_3)$.
 In the limit of short time intervals $\Delta t$, $\Sigma_{\Delta t}^{trans}$ provides an estimate of the dissipation locally occurring around $k$.
 Defining the diffusive lengthscale $\ell_0=\sqrt{\pi D\Delta t}$, we have (see~\ref{supp: transExpand} for the derivation)

 where the density of dissipation rate $\dot{\sigma}(x)$ is defined in Eq.~\eqref{eq: sigmadot}.

 \\